incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/ob_add.md

 ```

 It's fortunate that users do not need to create this metadata themselves.
 Instead, they just need to use the provided method
-`CreateAndSendPdexv3AddOrderTransaction` with the following parameters:
+`CreateAndSendPdexv3AddOrderTransaction` with the following (sample) parameters:
 ```go
 privateKey := "112t8rneWAhErTC8YUFTnfcKHvB1x6uAVdehy1S8GP2psgqDxK3RHouUcd69fz88oAL9XuMyQ8mBY5FmmGJdcyrpwXjWBXRpoWwgJXjsxi4j"
 poolPairID := "0000000000000000000000000000000000000000000000000000000000000004-00000000000000000000000000000000000000000000000000000000000115d7-0868e6a074566d77c2ebdce49949352efbe69b0eda7da839bfc8985e7ed300f2"